Jira tracker · Side-by-side review

 Feature Planim Time Everhour

-05Free tier Full Jira tracking + two-way sync + manual Push All — free forever Free tier limited to small teams; paid beyond ~5 users, most features paid
+05Free tier Full Jira tracking, two-way sync, manual Push All, free forever Free tier limited to small teams; paid beyond roughly 5 users; most features paid

 08Multi-tool tracking Jira-focused Generalist (Jira, Asana, Trello, Basecamp, ClickUp, GitHub, etc.)